Posted in Uncategorized

 minds manacled and shackled by corruption

-the grabbing hand, ending up throttling life and sucking it
+the grabbing hand, ending up throttling life

 in resources siphoned and stolen